-Ninth Circuit Asked to Limit LAPD’s Power to Seize Cars
+Appeal Fights LAPD’s Power to Seize Cars

 Lamya Brewster of Fontana sued Los Angeles, its police department and Police Chief Charlie Beck in 2014, seeking an injunction and damages for licensed drivers she says were victimized by the city’s impound policy.

-In a separate lawsuit, a conservative group trained its sights on the policy after the LAPD in 2012 issued a special order that allowed officers to use discretion on whether to seize a car.
+In a separate lawsuit, a conservative group trained its sights on the policy after the LAPD issued a special order in 2012 limiting when officers can seize unlicensed drivers’ cars.
+Under Special Order 7, officers could not take vehicles if the driver had auto insurance, a valid ID and no prior convictions for unlicensed driving, according to the LA Times.

-Chief Beck’s move was meant to ease the burden on the hundreds of thousands of people who were in the city illegally and could not get driver’s licenses.
-A state court judge struck down the order after Judicial Watch challenged it, and an appeals court affirmed the ruling in late 2014.
+Chief Beck intended to ease the burden on the hundreds of thousands of people who were in the city illegally and could not obtain licenses.
+A state court judge, however, struck down the special order after the group Judicial Watch challenged it.
+A California appeals court found for Chief Beck and reinstated the special order in late 2014.

 Brewster’s attorney Donald Cook said that when Brewster filed her class action, some people viewed the policy as a way to target undocumented immigrants, but Cook added that “regardless of your view” officers should not take cars without a “real good reason.”